-S. Anselm's School & College will report any concerns about radicalisation issues as a safeguarding concern and will make referrals to the Channel programme where a risk is identified and the pupil may need to de - radicalize.
+S. Anselm's School will report any concerns about radicalisation issues as a safeguarding concern and will make referrals to the Channel programme where a risk is identified and the pupil may need to de - radicalize.
+See Appendix 11 for Prevent Action Plan.